programmer-1998/ASA/README.md

 1. The time that Alarm.js will appear

-2. sound and vibration of notifications

-3. the register web link
+2. the register web link